Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in AI-incorporated Qualitative Data Analysis: Results

 Furthermore, overarching institutional guidelines played a significant role.
 P3, who works with sensitive data, underscored this by stating the limitations imposed by ethical review boards: \textit{``According to IRB, I cannot release my data of what participants said during the interview because [...] it might contain some kind of information which is private.''} P16 also emphasized that \textit{``data privacy guidelines''} was a critical factor in selecting QDA tools, especially with AI involvement, stating, \textit{``We still do have a lot of data privacy guidelines on how our data is used and who has access to it, or what... on the Internet has access to it.''} The inability to verify what data is stored by AI tools, how it is processed, or whether it is used for training future models heightened their discomfort in using AI-based QDA tools.

 These findings suggest that trust in AI for qualitative analysis is not merely about the accuracy of its outputs.
 It is tied to its perceived capacity to demonstrate contextual understanding and to operate in a way that respects data privacy and researcher control, standards many participants felt current AI systems did not yet meet.
+Participants did not converge on a single preferred degree of AI involvement.
+Instead, preferences reflected context-specific trade-offs shaped by researchers’ prior experience with qualitative methods, familiarity with AI tools, collaborative practices, and data sensitivity, illustrating how preferences for human-only, human-initiated, or AI-initiated coding are contingent on the analytical goals and constraints of a given research context. (see Section ~\ref{sec:Human_ownership_and_oversight}.)